kouritron/r3dv1t/dev_res/README.md

 # .vscode/
-- this is gitignored to avoid imposing dev toolz on the project, but can be activated it after clone like so:
+- this is gitignored to avoid imposing dev toolz on the project, but can be activated after clone like so:

 ```bash